 Contrary to popular belief, neither a walk in the cold nor, on the contrary, a sauna will help alcohol to evaporate faster.
 In the first case, blood vessels dilate, in the second, they narrow, and in this contrast, it seems to a person that he sobered up.
 But in fact, ethanol still remains in the bloodstream.
 In addition, it is quite harmful to the body.
 The same applies to tea and coffee — they unnecessarily stimulate the nervous system.

 A lot of drinking (it is better to drink plain water or citrus juices, which make the kidneys work more intensively), walks in the fresh air at a comfortable temperature, sleep, and a nice warm shower will help to speed up the process of eliminating alcohol from the body.
-Behind the wheel, however, it is better not to sit down before the appointed time, but feeling better after such a care for sure.
-Soulful you feasts without consequences!
+Behind the wheel, however, it is better not to sit down before the appointed time, but your well-being after such care will definitely improve.
+Wishing you joyful feasts without consequences!